NFontrodona/Lazyparser/README.md

 ## Documentation

-The raw documentation is available at `doc/source/`.
+The raw documentation is available at [doc/source/lazyparser.rst](doc/source/lazyparser.rst).
 The documentation was created with sphinx (v 1.7).
-To build the documentation just go in the `doc` folder and type in a terminal
+To build the documentation, clone the project repository, go in the `doc` folder and type :

 ```sh
 build html